Black-billed magpie: Distribution and habitat

-Behavior
+Behaviour

 Breeding and nesting

-Adult black-billed magpie pairs stay together year-round and often for life unless one dies, in which case the remaining magpie may find another mate.
-Divorces are possible: one South Dakota study found low rates of divorce (8%) but one 7-year study in Alberta found divorce rates up to 63%.
+Adult black-billed magpie typically form pairs which last year-round and often for life, in which case the remaining magpie may find another mate.
+"Divorces" are possible; one South Dakota study found low rates of divorce (8%) but one study in Alberta found that pairs had a 63% divorce rate over a 7-year period.

-Black-billed magpies nest individually, frequently toward the top of trees.
+Black-billed magpies nest individually, and often situate their nests near the top of trees.
 Only the nest tree and its immediate surroundings are defended, and so it is possible for nests to be somewhat clumped in a location.
 When this happens (usually in areas with a limited number of trees or with abundant food resources), a diffuse colony is formed.
 In this, the black-billed magpie is intermediate between the Eurasian magpie, whose nests are much more spread out because a large territory is defended around each nest, and the yellow-billed magpie, which is always loosely colonial.

-Nests are loose but large accumulations of branches, twigs, grass, rootlets, bark strips, vines, needles, and other materials, with branches and twigs constituting the base and framework, while mud is used as anchor and in the nest cup.
-The nest cup is lined with fine rootlets, grass, and other soft material.
-Nests almost always include a hood or dome of loosely assembled twigs and branches, and usually have one or more side entrances.
+Nests are loose but large accumulations of branches, twigs, grass, rootlets, mud, fur, and other materials.
+Branches and twigs constitute the base and framework, while mud is used as anchor and in the nest cup.
+The cup is lined with materials found nearby, often grass, rootlets, and other soft material.
+A hood or dome is present on almost all nests, and if formed of twigs and branches that are loosely assembled.
+The nest will usually have a single side entrance.
 Nests are built by both sexes over 40–50 days, starting in February (though later in northern parts of the range).
-Old nests can be repaired and used, or a new nest can be built on top, with older nests thus reaching 120 cm high by 100 cm wide (48 inches high by 40 inches wide).
-Other bird species, including small hawks and owls, often use old magpie nests.
+Nests have been shown to be quite durable, and occasionally old nests are repaired and reused across multiple breeding seasons.

+If regularly disturbed, black-billed magpie pairs will aggressively defend their nest.
+If the disturbances continue, they will eventually either move the eggs or abandon the clutch altogether.
+Biologists who have climbed nest trees to measure magpie eggs have reported that the parents recognized them personally on subsequent days and started to mob them, overlooking other people in the vicinity.